 - 10 to 49 employees will get £700

 - 50 to 249 employees will get £1,050

 We will consider businesses with more than 250 employees in exceptional cases.
 Contact us to discuss if this applies to your business.

 A grant to cover the three 14-day periods of lockdown from 5 January 2021 to 16 February 2021 will be paid in one instalment.

 Any grant income your business receives is taxable.
 You must include the ARG as income on your tax return.
 You’ll only pay tax if your business makes an overall profit once grant income is included.

-If you have any queries about this grant, please get in touch:
+Contact us if you have any queries about this grant: